curityio/send-email-action/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 If you want to customize the e-mail sent by the plugin you can change the messages and template files provided in this
 repository.
-Refer to the `curity.io/templates`_ for more information on overriding templates.
+Refer to `curity.io/templates`_ for more information on overriding templates.

 Configuring the Plugin